 The number of major corporations experiencing crippling security breaches is on the rise.
 Recent data breach statistics show how highly motivated bad actors are to acquire as much information from large enterprises as possible.
 Personal data is very valuable on the black market.
-It is also obvious that companies still are not adequately prepared to handle breaches as CVS learned first-hand last week.
+It is also obvious that companies still are not adequately prepared to handle breaches as CVS experienced a data breach this week.

 Research into the CVS Health breach revealed that a non-password-protected database with over one billion confidential records was compromised.
 Upon disclosure, CVS Health revoked public access immediately.
 The company confirmed that the database was managed by a third-party vendor.
 However, the identity of the vendor was not revealed.